coreos/docs/kubernetes/running-single-container.md

 ### Minikube

-Minikube does not supply a URL in the output of `kubectl get services`, instead you have to use `minikube service $SERVICE_NAME --url` to get a given service's URI.
-One can test a web application service with the following `curl` command:
+Minikube does not supply a URL in the output of `kubectl get services`, instead you have to use the `minikube service $SERVICE_NAME --url` command to get a given service's URI.
+A web service can be tested with the following `curl` command:

 ```
 $ curl $(minikube service webserver --url)